What type of person would this course be suitable for?

 What does a typical day look like?

-Breakfast at 9 am.
-Then, into the studio by 10 am to work independently and meet with instructors for one on one guidance.
-Lunch is served from 1 pm to 2 pm.
-After lunch, we return to the studio for our daily workshop introducing a new skill or process.
 Between 4 pm and 6 pm, time will be spent working on projects and gathering new research.
 This time will also be used for group critiques and allow opportunities to explore the farm, read a book, or catch up with friends and family back home.
-Dinner, a delicious home-cooked meal, is served at 7 pm.
-After dinner students may use the studio facilities to continue developing their projects, take in a presentation by one of our instructors, watch a movie, play a game of pool or partake in one of our many organized evening activities.
+Dinner, a delicious home-cooked meal, is served at 6 pm.

 Who are the teachers?

 How old are the students?

 Students are aged 18 to 22 years old.

 Do we travel around Ireland?

-Most of our time is spent on the farm, and in the surrounding area.
-We also take weekly local trips, and extended overnight trips to Dublin, and the west of Ireland.
+Most of our time is spent on the farm and in the surrounding area.
+We also take weekly trips in our southeast region, to Dublin and Cork.
+Additionally, we take an extended overnight trip to the west of Ireland.

 What time should I book my arriving and departing flights?

-Participants must arrive in Dublin airport between 8 am and 1 pm on the first morning of the program, where they will be met and escorted by a Cow House Studios representative.
+Participants must arrive at Dublin airport between 8 am and 1 pm on the first morning of the program, where they will be met and escorted by a Cow House Studios representative.
 Departing flights should be scheduled between 10 am and 2 pm on the last day of the program.

 Do I need a visa?